• Home

 Ingredients on table

 (P.s.
-The Lime and Spaghetti are missing from this image)
+The Lime and Spaghetti are missing from this image and I no longer add Vermicelli to the Rice)

 Rice - You can use any Rice here.
-I always prefer long grain Basmati but you can also use Egyptian rice.
+I always prefer long grain Basmati but you can also use Calrose rice or Egyptian Rice.
 The water ratio does vary between the 2 types of Rice.
 If using long-grain rice, add twice the amount of water to rice.
 If using Egyptain rice, the ratio is 1:1.

 Brown Lentils - Brown lentils are what is used traditionally in this recipe.
 Green Lentils also work but they add a different flavour profile.